 5 Ways To Never Get Sick…Ever

-Winter time for many is the season where tissue, cold and flu medicine gets purchased and sick days are being used for what they’re meant for, being sick.
+Every year, cold and flu medicine gets purchased and sick days are being used for what they’re meant for, being sick.

 But what about never getting sick?
 Wouldn’t that be nice?
 There are some people who don’t or very rarely get sick and there’s a reason for that.
 Experts have some up with the five best steps to keep you from getting a cold: